Trump signs law to reduce robocalls, though they won’t end

 The law also does nothing about telemarketing calls that aren’t automated.
 A human can still pester you unless you sign up for the Do Not Call registry, which scammers often ignore anyway.

 And even when phone companies have in place the system for verifying Caller ID, not all phones support it.
 A year ago, T-Mobile started telling customers if the number ringing them was “verified,” but it can’t do that on Apple’s iPhones until after the call has ended.
 That’s because Apple software doesn’t allow it, Florack said.
-Apple didn’t immediately reply to a request for comment.
+Apple didn’t respond to requests for comment.

 The law says phone companies can’t charge extra for blocking robocalls, though it doesn’t require that such services or apps be made available to everyone.
 AT&T’s version, for instance, isn’t rolled out yet to its 18 million customers on lower-income-skewing prepaid plans.